coq/coq/doc/sphinx/addendum/rewrite-rules.rst

   .. prodn::
      rewrite_rule ::= {? @univ_decl %|- } @rw_pattern ==> @term

 Declares a named block of rewrite rules.
+The name is declared in the same namespace as constants and inductives.

 Rewrite rules have two parts named pattern (left-hand side) and replacement (right-hand side).
 Patterns are a subclass of :n:`@term`\s described :ref:`below<Pattern syntax>`,